AUAP/AP2017/Q_A.md

+** Q: How to resize an image? **
+A: You can try to use image function, see here: https://p5js.org/reference/#/p5/image I also find a pretty good site in explaining the transformation: http://genekogan.com/code/p5js-transformations/

 **Q: Which editor you use?
 Can I use mine?**

 A: For my personal interest I use TextWrangler.
 Feel free to use any other editor that does the job.
 (P5.js editor is deprecated but you can still use it for free)